RoshnaVakkeel/be-inspired-pp5-ci/README.md

 **Before Project Inception**

 - Design Entity Relationship Diagram
 - Set up and create  Back End API.
 For this backend was built using the Django Rest API framework.
-All information a=can be found in [BE INSPIRED - DRF API](https://github.com/RoshnaVakkeel/be-inspired-drf-api)
+All information can be found in [BE INSPIRED - DRF API](https://github.com/RoshnaVakkeel/be-inspired-drf-api)

 - Create Frontend Repository in GitHub
 - Create Project, Epics, User Stories and prepare Kanban Board